-Gel will be applied to your skin and is easily wiped off at the end of your examination.
+Ultrasound gel will be applied to your skin and is easily wiped off at the end of your examination.
 This gel is water soluble and will not cause harm to your skin or clothing.
 The lights will be dimmed so the ultrasound screen can be seen more easily.
-The probe will be scanned across the skin of your lower abdomen.
-This should be painless.
+The probe will be scanned across the skin of your abdomen/pelvis.
+The examination should be painless and may last between 20-30 minutes.
+You may be asked to turn on your side or to hold your breath for a few seconds to allow for better views.